getslideapp/slate/source/index.html.md

 }
 ```

 This endpoint will initiate a 3DS verification for the card with `id = {id}`, if the logged in user is the resource owner, otherwise it returns a `404 Not Found`.
 If the card does not require 3DS verification the card will be verified.

-Verification is required before the card can be used to make payments.
+This `verification` endpoint enables a card on the system to be verified once off and then used to make payments without further verification, for better end user experience.
+This setting can be used at the discretion of the client who may or may not pass it on to the user.
+Unverified cards attempting payments will require 3DS verification on a per payment basis for the payment to be processed.

+There are two `success` cases for the response, depending on whether the card requires 3DS verification or not.
+In the case where 3DS is not required the card is verified automatically and the response returns as per example given.

+In the case where 3DS is required, however, the client will be required to populate a form with the fields as populated in the response provided.
+An example of this form can be found `here`.
+Terence will guide you through the last step.

 #### HTTP Request